Skip to main content

 Gainsight examines all Timeline entries from the past six months, regardless of the quantity of entries.

 Ensure the timeline entries offer full context rather than brief bullet points and abbreviations.
-The timeline entry must be clearly outlined and detailed to drive a conclusion.
+The timeline entry must be clearly outlined and detailed to drive conclusion.

-It takes 2-5 minutes to refresh the data.
+It takes 2-4 minutes to refresh the data.

 Are the sections fixed or can they change based on data?